 What type of video are you looking for?
 Do I need to have a video?

 A video is the most important part of your application!
 While we don’t expect anyone to have a fancy video with lots of bells and whistles, we do need a video that captures you clearly speaking in a keynote format about your topical expertise (preferably in front of a live audience).
-Media reels and interviews are great supplements to your application too, if you have them, however we mostly need to see you speaking!
+Media reels and interviews are great supplements to your application too, if you have them, however, we mostly need to see you speak!
 We want to hear your voice, see your stage presence, and hopefully learn something in what you’re delivering.
 Because we review so many videos, it is unlikely that we will be able to watch more than 10 minutes of video footage of your application.

 Do I have to pay a fee?
 What does it cover?
 Are there any hidden fees?

-All new speakers who join our team are asked to pay a New Speaker Buy-In of $3,000.
+All new speakers who join our team are asked to pay a New Speaker Buy-In of $3,500 – $5,000.
 It covers the cost of graphic design and copy writing time, as well as the production of digital and print advertisements.
 A portion of your buy-in also pays for the set-up costs associated with you joining our team like our calendar and training program.
-There aren’t any other “hidden” costs, although it is an expectation that a speaker invest in marketing each semester, consider attending and networking at an industry conference, and register for and attend our bi-annual company meeting.
+There aren’t any other “hidden” costs, although it is an expectation that a speaker invests in marketing each semester, consider attending and networking at an industry conference, and register for and attend our bi-annual company meeting.
 We go over these costs in-depth if you’re chosen to join our team.

 Do I have to attend training?
 What will I learn?

 All new speakers must attend the New Speaker Training, typically held in June.
 This is a mandatory training because it helps us deliver to you all of the knowledge you need to begin a successful partnership with our team.
 We cover a lot of internal things to know – like how leads are generated and sales are closed, what marketing opportunities exist, how to update your availability in our calendar, and when you get paid.